 MIF Investments may qualify as unclaimed property if the date from the last investor-initiated contact exceeds the applicable state-defined dormancy period.
 Dormancy periods generally range from three to five years.
 To comply with unclaimed property law, MIF is required to perform certain due diligence procedures.

-As required by government regulations, MIF may require additional information to verify an Investor's identity.
+As required by government regulations, MIF may require additional information to verify an Investor's identity, including beneficial ownership information for ministry investors.